Trading Attention, Not Charts

 Big memecoin moves rarely begin with a clean chart pattern.

-They usually start with one of the following:
+They usually start with:

-a viral tweet
+A viral tweet

 CT drama or controversy

-a cultural moment spilling into crypto
+A cultural moment spilling into crypto

-a respected account paying attention
+A respected account paying attention

 Before price moves, people talk.
 Before people buy, attention spreads.
+Professionals watch that sequence closely.

 The key question pros ask

-Retail traders ask:
+Retail traders ask: is this chart bullish?

-Is attention accelerating, or already fading?
+Professional traders ask: is attention accelerating, or already fading?

 That single question changes everything.